joepenn550/nemesispy_scatter/README.md

 0.05 0.05e-8
 - The first parameter, the knee pressure, has a log-uniform prior distribution, with a mean of 1, an upper bound of exp(log(1) + (0.2/1)*5) = exp(1) and a lower bound of exp(log(1) - (0.2/1)*5) = exp(-1)
 - The second parameter, the peak opacity, has a log-gaussian prior distribution with a mean of 1e-2, and a standard deviation in log space of (4e-3/1e-2)*3 = 1.2
-- The third parameter has a fractional error less than 1e-7 and so does not vary.
+- The third parameter has a fractional error less than 1e-7 and so is constant.